cGMP Violations

 Good Manufacturing Practice Violations

-The United States Civil False Claims Act, 31 U.S.C. ยง 3729, et seq., is the government’s principle means of redressing fraud by government contractors.
-The Act has implications for GMP violations because the United States (funding as it does the Medicare program, the majority of state Medicaid programs, the Veterans Administration, the TRICARE program, and others) is the world’s largest purchaser of prescription medications.
+The United States Civil False Claims Act, 31 U.S.C. § 3729, et seq., is the government’s principle means of redressing fraud by government contractors.
+The Act has implications for Good Manufacturing Practice Violations (GMP violations) because the United States (funding as it does the Medicare program, the majority of state Medicaid programs, the Veterans Administration, the TRICARE program, and others) is the world’s largest purchaser of prescription medications.

-Qui tam whistleblowers, however, have already begun bringing such cases.
+Qui tam whistleblowers, have already begun bringing additional such cases to the attention of the Government.
 Because the False Claims Act imposes liability on any government contractor which knowingly submits false claims to the United States or which uses false documents to get a false claim paid, a pharmaceutical manufacturer which knew or was recklessly indifferent to the fact that the manufacturing process was compromised by GMP violations is in the same position as any other contractor which is required to conform to contractual or regulatory standards.
 The basis of liability under the False Claims Act is that false records have been generated which caused (false) claims for drugs to be paid by the United States.2 The monetary damages result because the payor (in this case, the U.S.), is potentially paying for substandard drugs due to the GMP violations – later covered up by false statements in documents required to be completed under the GMP.

 False representations concerning minor or technical violations will not be the basis for FCA liability.
 Distribution of products that are not totally GMP compliant (but have been falsely documented to be) do not necessarily result in unsafe (or sub-potent) products.
 The issuance of a substantial number of violations detailed in Form FDA 483 or also Warning Letter do not necessarily lead to FCA liability.
 Substantial violations of the GMP, later covered up in writing, however, could very well be the basis for FCA liability.
 False representations about compliance with 21 CFR 211.100, (failure to follow and/or document production and process control procedures) for example, could under some circumstances raise the issue.
 The common thread through each violation its that he violation is severe enough so that the drug product that finally reaches the public is foreseeably substantially less safe or less effective than if the GMPs were not violated.